Description length of canonical and microcanonical models: Introduction

 Whenever the two approaches are equivalent, they identify the same set of typical configurations.
-In these cases, preferring one formulation over the other becomes a matter of convenience (e.g. computational efficiency); whenever the two approaches are non-equivalent, instead, the choice of formulation depends on the specific characteristics of the system under study as well as the nature of the constraints involved.
-Non-equivalence has been recently shown to arise in models that involve an extensive number of constraints (e.g. the Configuration Model~\cite{squartini15}) and have practical implications on the prediction of the macroscopic behavior of the system under study (see~\cite{bruno20} for an example concerning bipartite networks).\\
+In these cases, preferring one formulation over the other becomes a matter of convenience (e.g., computational efficiency).
+Whenever the two approaches are non-equivalent, the choice depends on the specific characteristics of the system under study and the nature of the constraints involved.
+For example, in the context of choosing a null model to be compared with real data, for e.g., pattern detection, it has been argued that, when non-equivalence holds, the ensemble choice should be based on a theoretical guiding principle~\cite{garlaschelli17, qi, squartini15bis, garlaschelli18, garlaschelli16}.
+In this case, if the data are expected to be noisy, meaning that the measured values of the constraints generally do not match the true (unobservable) ones, one should prefer the canonical version of the null model because it allows for fluctuations in the constraint quantities, while the microcanonical one would paradoxically assign zero probability to the true configuration of the system.
+Conversely, if, by hypothesis, the measured values of the constraints are not affected by error or noise, the microcanonical model should be preferred.

+When there is no prior expectation available about the presence or absence of noise in the empirical values of the constraints, the decision between hard and soft constraints should be based on posterior evidence, i.e., which of the two null models best describes the data.
+This immediately leads to a problem of model selection between canonical and microcanonical ensembles.\\

-Information theory also provides a powerful framework for model selection, by offering criteria that capture the trade-off between a model `goodness of fit', quantified by its log-likelihood, and a model `complexity'.
-The two most popular model selection criteria are the \textit{Akaike information criterion} (AIC)~\cite{aic} and the \textit{Bayesian information criterion} (BIC)~\cite{bic}, according to which one should pick the model minimizing
+Information theory provides a powerful framework for model selection by offering criteria that capture the trade-off between a model's ``goodness of fit,'' quantified by its log-likelihood, and its ``complexity.''
+In general, model complexity measures the flexibility of a model in fitting different datasets.
+In other words, it measures how easily the model can overfit the data.
+A common way to quantify model complexity is by counting the number $k$ of the model's free parameters, which, in the case of maximum-entropy models, corresponds to the number of constraints.
+This is the case of the two historically most popular model selection criteria: the \emph{Akaike Information Criterion} (AIC)~\cite{aic} and the \emph{Bayesian Information Criterion} (BIC)~\cite{bic}, according to which one should pick the model minimizing

 and